praekeltfoundation/seaworthy/docs/getting-started.rst

         output = cake_container.exec_cake('type')
         assert output = ['chocolate']

+A few things to note here:

+- The :func:`~seaworthy.pytest.fixtures.container_fixture` function returns a
+  pytest fixture that ensures that the container is created and started before the test begins and that the container is stopped and removed after the test ends.
-The scope of the fixture is important.
+- The scope of the fixture is important.
 By default, pytest fixtures have function scope, which means for each test function the fixture is completely reinitialized.
 Creating and starting up a container can be a little slow, so you need to think carefully about what scope to use for your fixtures.

 For simple cases, :class:`~seaworthy.containers.base.ContainerBase` can be used directly, without subclassing::